 (D) Requirements for service delivery

-(1) Homemaker/personal care shall be provided pursuant to an individual service plan that conforms to the requirements of paragraph (H) of rule 5101:3-40-01 of the Administrative Code or paragraph (H) of rule 5101:3-42-01 of the Administrative Code, as applicable.
+(1) Homemaker/personal care shall be provided pursuant to an individual service plan that conforms to the requirements of rule 5123:2-1-11 of the Administrative Code.
 Providers shall participate in individual service plan development meetings when a request for their participation is made by the individual.

-(2) Homemaker/personal care shall not be provided to an individual at the same time as institutional respite or residential respite.
+(2) Homemaker/personal care shall not be provided to an individual at the same time as residential respite.

 (E) Documentation of services